Research

 NLP / graph search

 Reverse dictionary via n-hop reverse search on a definition graph.
-Matches SOTA on ~3k lexicon; doesn’t scale well to ~80k.
+Matched then-SOTA on ~3k lexicon; didn't scale well to ~80k.

 SNN control